 perish here.
 When you pluck/cut off a member of your body and it perishes, it does not cease to exist, it merely has been separated from the rest of the body, “destroyed” in its typical nature and left to rot on its own.
 This will be important to note later on.

 Do not fear those who kill the body but are not able to kill the soul.
 But rather fear Him who is able to destroy both soul and body in hell.

 Now let’s look carefully at this verse as it is one of the supporting verses used in annihilationism.
 The claim is “God (absolutely) destroys body and soul in hell”, i.e. it will cease to exist.
 However, there are some issues with the claim.

-For starters, the verse never says that God does destroy anything in hell, it just says He's capable.
+For starters, the verse never says that God does destroy anything in hell, it just says He’s capable.
+This is something I think any believer, annihilationist or not, would be willing to concede.
 Admittedly, it certainly would seem it is alluding to that possibility, but then we run into a second, much tougher problem:

 destroy does not mean

 I will dive further into that after we’ve completed looking at all the main Scripture first, suffice to say the word here used is

 apollymi, which is the same word used just 5 chapters earlier as

 perish in the “members of the body” portion.